The Enchanted Pig: Sorbian language

-In a Sorbian tale published by author Pawel Nedo with the title Pan Hibšik or Pan Hibschik, a couple have a son named Pan Hibšik, who "walked in the skin of a pig" during the day, and becomes a human person at night.
+In a Sorbian tale published by Sorbian ethnologue Pawol Nedo with the title Pan Hibšik or Pan Hibschik, a couple have a son named Pan Hibšik, who "walked in the skin of a pig" during the day, and becomes a human person at night.
 This greatly troubles his parents, who try to seek the help of wise men.
 Still, the boy grows up and eventually marries a maiden.
 The girl dislikes her husband's situation, and plans to burn the pigskin.
 She takes the pigskin and throws it in the oven; Pan Hibšik smells the stench and senses its burning, then runs away from home.
 He does not return the next morning, and his wife goes after him.
 On his journey, she passes by the houses of the Wind (Vetar) and his wife, his brother Moon (Mesec) and his wife, and lastly, by the house of their brother, the Sun (Sunce) and his wife.
 In each house, the wives of the elements, three old women, give the maiden three hazelnuts for her to use in case of extreme need.
 The Sun also knows where Pan Hibšik is: in a nearby village, where he is to be married to another wife.
 The maiden goes to the village and notices the grand wedding party for her husband Pan Hibšik, then walks out to the forest, in great distress.
 Suddenly, she remembers the old women's words and cracks open the hazelnuts: they produce fine dresses she uses to attend the wedding feast for three days.
 On the third day, she cracks opens the hazelnut given by the Sun's wife and finds a gown woven with golden thread.
 She attends the feast, and her husband recognizes her.
 Pan Hibšik takes his wife back to his parents.